Riwi-io-Medellin/RiwiHub/README.md

 ## ⚠️ Important

 This repository contains the base template for **RiwiHub**, a fictional event management platform.
-It includes the HTML and CSS views needed for the coder to build the dynamic behavior using JavaScript, as part of the performance test for **Module 3 of Javasquick**.
+It includes the HTML and CSS views needed for the coder to build the behavior using JavaScript, as part of the performance test for **Module 3 of Javasquick**.

 This is just a **starter project**.
 As part of your evaluation, **you must complete this README** with the following: